 You can learn more about Knapsack Pro in the installation guide.

-If you would like to learn more about GitHub Actions check our previous article about testing Rails app with PostgreSQL on GitHub Actions.
-There is also a video showing it in action.
 And if you are still considering using GitHub Actions, then our comparison of GitHub Actions vs other CIs may be helpful for you.
 The most commonly visited comparisons are: Github Actions vs Circle CI, Github Actions vs Jenkins, and Github Actions vs Travis CI.